-Youth program participants (participants)—Minors 17 years of age or younger, and other vulnerable individuals (as defined by relevant laws and regulations) who participate in our programs and events.
+Youth program participants (participants): minors seventeen years of age or younger, and other vulnerable individuals (as defined by relevant laws and regulations) who participate in our programs and events.

 Screening Program Workers

 All program workers will be screened in accordance with this policy prior to being eligible to serve.
 Screening will include at least the following:

 - An internal conflict review will be conducted by designated NFB staff to discover circumstances that would exclude a potential program worker from the program due to investigations or violations related to the organization’s code of conduct.

 - Criminal background checks will be conducted for all potential program workers after they’ve completed an application.
 The background checks will comply with applicable federal and state regulations governing programs.
 Applicants will not be considered for positions when checks show evidence of convictions for an offense involving children, violence, or any other conduct contrary to the mission of the NFB.

 The NFB will use a well-known reputable third-party service to conduct a screening and criminal background check that allows the performance of monthly updates to the extent permitted by law.
 The information obtained will be stored on a secured server and only made accessible to authorized NFB personnel.

 A personal interview will be conducted with the applicant by an NFB staff member or authorized designee to discuss the position and the applicant’s talents, qualifications, and abilities.
 Multiple and/or group interviews may be conducted as appropriate.
 Individuals who have previously passed NFB’s screening process may not be required by NFB to be personally interviewed again unless they have not worked in an NFB program for three or more years.

 All applicants must provide at least three references.
 References may be personal or professional and presented in written form or by providing phone and email contact information.
 All references will be confirmed by appropriate program workers and documented in the applicant’s file.
 At least one reference will be from a personal contact if available.